hundeo:

 3. diarrhea

-At Diarrhea the administration of healing clay is also useful.
-In this disease, the mineral balance of the body quickly gets confused.
-Healing clay can balance this.
-It also absorbs the toxins in the intestines and promotes excretion.
-At the same time, it also binds excess water ("constipating effect"), so that your favorite's stool should soon be back to normal.
+Healing clay is also useful for diarrhea.
+With this illness, the body's mineral balance is quickly upset.
+Healing clay can balance this out.
+It also absorbs toxins in the intestines and promotes elimination.
+At the same time, it also binds excess water ("constipating effect") so that your pet's stool should soon be back to normal.

 When does diarrhea become dangerous?

-If the diarrhea lasts longer, is particularly severe or even bloody, a veterinarian should be consulted.
-If vomiting and refusal of water are added, your faithful companion can quickly be in danger.
-Fluid may need to be given with an IV.
-Possible causes may include infections, worm infestation or allergies.
+If the diarrhea lasts longer, is particularly severe or even bloody, a vet should be consulted.
+If vomiting and refusal of water are added to this, your faithful companion can quickly be in danger.
+Fluids may need to be administered via an infusion.
+Possible causes may include infections, worm infestations or allergies.

 4. irritated bowel